pangavhanehreeshi/CEMS/README.md

 # CEMS
-This represents all the progreess for the project CEMS
+This represents all the progress for the project CEMS

 # ADXL335 Accelerometer
 - The ADXL335 is a sensor which detects change in motion, vibration or tilting along three axes X, Y and Z.